haxwell/quizki/README.md

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](./LICENSE) file for details.

->>> ??
-DO WE NEED TO ADD LICENCES FOR OTHER PACKAGES USED?
->>> REMEMBER TO ADD md extention to LICENSE file

 ## Acknowledgments